MyElectricSheep/dotfiles/README.md

+# Ben's Dotfiles

+- This is my personal dotfiles setup, and my notes regarding their (re)installation

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.